Tag Archive for: Italian Property Lawyer

 Before buying a house in Italy, engage a local lawyer experienced in property matters.
 This should be someone you choose, not someone the estate agent or vendor recommends.
 Choose a lawyer who speaks your own language.
 That way, you not only get legal advice but also translation.
 Your lawyer should also be able to recommend a surveyor, builders and all manner of other professional services.
 In addition, you can appoint your lawyer as your power of attorney in case you are unable to get to Italy or attend completion.
 Again entrusting this responsibility to anyone with potentially conflicting interests, such as an estate agent, can be extremely risky.

 Before buying a property in Italy, why not talk to us?
 De Tullio Law Firm can advise and guide you throughout your Italian property purchasing journey.
 We have over 55 years of experience working with clients on their Italian and cross border property, family and inheritance matters.
-Get in touch.
+Book a Free Call with one of our lawyers.

 Defects And Noncompliances in Italian Property Purchases